avi-agrawal/LoyaltyFox-Website/README.md

 # LoyaltyFox_Webiste
-Website using HTML, CSS, JS, Python-Flask, tawk.io
+Website using HTML, CSS, JS, Python-Flask, tawk.io  and deployed on AWS Cloud